Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and

-We analyze \textsc{UCDs} by taking into account assumptions from both \textsc{GCs} and \textsc{NSCs} regarding their effective radius, for the initial mass we consider $M_{\rm i}=M_{\rm \textsc{UCD}}+M_{\rm BH}$, given the uncertain nature of their formation.
+We analyzed the \textsc{UCDs} by taking into account assumptions from both \textsc{GCs} and \textsc{NSCs} regarding their effective radius; for the initial mass, we consider $M_{\rm i}=M_{\rm \textsc{UCD}}+M_{\rm BH}$, given the uncertain nature of their formation.
 Some theories propose that \textsc{UCDs} could be remnants of tidal disruptions in dwarf galaxies interacting with larger ones, resulting in the stripping of outer layers and the formation of \textsc{NSCs} \citep{Bassino1994, Bekki2003, Pfeffer2013}.
 Alternatively, there is a suggestion that \textsc{UCDs} may originate from the merger of multiple \textsc{GCs} \citep{Kroupa1998, Fellhauer2002a, Fellhauer2002b, Urrutia2019}.
-In our investigation of \textsc{UCDs}, we consider two scenarios.
-UCD1 assumes a fixed radius during evolution, incorporating an external potential with $80\%$ dark matter due to observed high mass-to-light ratio values \citep{Baumgardt2008}.
-UCD2, aligning more with \citet{Fellhauer2006}, posits an absence of dark matter and envisions an initial expansion like \textsc{NSCs}.
-Determining the age of \textsc{UCDs} is a challenging task \citep{Francis2012}.
-For those stellar systems that do not present an age measurement, we assume a typical age in between \textsc{GCs} and \textsc{NSCs} of $10\,$Gyr.
+In our investigation of \textsc{UCDs}, we considered two scenarios.
+In particular, UCD1 assumes a fixed radius during evolution, incorporating an external potential with $80\%$ dark matter due to observed high mass-to-light ratio values \citep{Baumgardt2008}; UCD2, aligning more with \citet{Fellhauer2006}, posits an absence of dark matter and envisions an initial expansion like \textsc{NSCs}.
+Determining the ages of \textsc{UCDs} is a challenging task \citep{Francis2012}.
+For those stellar systems that do not present an age measurement, we assumed a typical age in between \textsc{GCs} and \textsc{NSCs} of $10\,$Gyr.